epomatti/aws-ec2-imagebuilder/README.md

 Login to the AWS Console and start the build process manually.

-A launch template will be created to test the created image on EC2.
+A test instance will be automatically created by the workflow.
+If needed, a launch template is available to manually test the created image on EC2.

 ## Implementation